One Battle After Another: Theatrical

-The film was released on September 26, 2025, following previews from September 24.
+The film was released on September 26, 2025, following previews on September 24.
 It is the first of Anderson's films to be released in IMAX.
-It was previously set to be released on August 8, 2025, but was moved for a potential awards season run.
-The film premiered at the TCL Chinese Theater in Los Angeles on September 8, 2025, and had a global tour beginning in London on September 16, in Mexico City on September 18, and ending in New York City on September 21.
+The film was previously set to be released on August 8, 2025, but was moved for a potential awards season campaign.
+It premiered at the TCL Chinese Theatre in Los Angeles on September 8, 2025, and had a global tour beginning in London on September 16, in Mexico City on September 18, and ending in New York City on September 21.
 The film also screened at Fantastic Fest on September 23, 2025.

 One Battle After Another was projected in the VistaVision format, with screenings at the Vista Theatre in Los Angeles, Regal Union Square 17 in New York, Coolidge Corner Theatre in Brookline, and Odeon Luxe Leicester Square in London.
-It was also released in other formats, including IMAX 70 mm, digital IMAX, Dolby Vision, standard 70 mm film, and 4DX.
+The film was also released in other formats, including 4DX, digital IMAX, Dolby Vision, IMAX 70 mm, and standard 70 mm film.
+It also screened in 35 mm at the New Beverly Cinema in June 2026.

+In January 2026, it was reported that the film would return to select IMAX 70 mm locations to celebrate its Academy Award nominations.

 Home media

-One Battle After Another was released on digital on November 14, 2025, and will be released on 4K and Blu-ray on January 20, 2026.
+One Battle After Another was released on digital streaming on November 14, 2025, and on 4K Ultra HD Blu-ray, Blu-ray, and DVD on January 20, 2026.
+It began streaming on HBO Max on December 19, 2025.
+The film was released on JioHotstar in India on February 26, 2026.
+Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, reported that One Battle After Another became the most-streamed film on HBO Max within the first four days of its release in December 2025.
+The film also ranked as the No. 1 film globally on the streaming service as of December 23.
+It became available to stream on HBO Max in the United Kingdom on March 26, 2026; UK-based viewers are also able to stream the film via NOW and Sky Cinema.

+Following the film's success at the 98th Academy Awards, where it won six Oscars (including Best Picture), it received newfound success on the Apple TV store, despite being available to stream on HBO Max.
+FlixPatrol reported that the film's PVOD success on iTunes surged, with it hitting #1 in the United States as of March 17, 2026, where it also topped the charts in 33 other countries.

+On June 2, 2026, One Battle After Another was released as a collectible 4K UHD Blu-ray SteelBook.
+It includes new bonus features and behind-the-scenes materials curated by Anderson, including camera, lighting and costume tests, a screen test from Infiniti, and a feature-length "making-of" documentary.
+Additional extras include a deep dive into the editing process and footage from the film's opening night at the Vista Theatre, plus a 24-page booklet of behind-the-scenes photography.